jwillesen/everyday-depression/extreme_cases.md

 Raising awareness of mental health is very important, and I appreciate the courageous people like these who share their struggles with the world.
 But I have one worry.
 The stories you hear about the most are the extreme cases.
 The stories where someone loses their job, or flunks out of school, or sabotages their relationships, or simply can't get out of bed.
 These are the kinds of events we associate with depression, but it's only part of the story.

-[Carol Dweck's][dweck] book [Mindset][mindset] relates the story of a depressed college freshman.
-He sought the advice of a psychology teaching assistant, and the conversation went like this:
+I want to contrast this with a story from [Carol Dweck's][dweck] book, [Mindset][mindset].
+It's about a depressed college freshman who sought the advice of a psychology teaching assistant.
+The conversation went like this:

 > "Are you going to your classes?"
 >